 FGFR4

-Abbreviations: FGFR, fibroblast growth factor receptor; HGG, high-grade gliomas; LGG, low-grade gliomas; LGGNT, low-grade glioneuronal tumor.
+Abbreviations: FGFR, fibroblast growth factor receptor; HGG, high-grade glioma; LGG, low-grade glioma; LGGNT, low-grade glioneuronal tumor, TACC, transforming acidic coiled-coil.

 Efficacy

-- Median duration of stable disease was 6.5 cycles.
+• Median duration of SD was 6.5 cycles.

 Safety